buggedcom/phpvideotoolkit-v2/README.md

 $output = $video->extractSegment(new Timecode('00:02:22.0', Timecode::INPUT_FORMAT_TIMECODE), new Timecode(180))
 				->save('./output/big_buck_bunny.mp4');
 ```
-###Spliting a Audio or Video file into multiple parts
+###Splitting a Audio or Video file into multiple parts

 There are multiple ways you can configure the split parameters.
 If an array is supplied as the first argument.
 It must be an array of either, all Timecode instances detailing the timecodes at which you wish to split the media, or all integers.
 If integers are supplied the integers are treated as frame numbers you wish to split at.
-You can however also split at even intervals by suppling a single integer as the first paramenter.
+You can however also split at even intervals by suppling a single integer as the first parameter.
 That integer is treated as the number of seconds that you wish to split at.
 If you have a video that is 3 minutes 30 seconds long and set the split to 60 seconds, you will get 4 videos.
 The first three will be 60 seconds in length and the last would be 30 seconds in length.

 The code below splits a video into multiple of equal length of 45 seconds each.